Python code style for readability and usability#

 df['start_date'] = pd.to_datetime(df['start_date'])

-# Classify precipitation levels based on ranges
+# Classify precipitation levels into categories: 'Low', 'Medium', 'High'

 df['precipitation_category'] = df['monthly_precipitation'].apply(classify_precipitation)